Vechegaray23/chat/README.md

 - `VITE_API_URL` - base URL for the backend API.
 Defaults to `http://backend:8000` during container builds.
 - `UPLOAD_DIR` - directory where audio files are stored.
 Defaults to `uploads`.
 - `OPENAI_API_KEY` - key used to access OpenAI's transcription API.
 Defaults to `test`.
+  When left at the default value the backend does not contact the OpenAI service and instead returns an empty transcript immediately.
+This keeps local tests and the bundled load test fast even without network access.

 The OpenAI key is obtained from the [OpenAI dashboard](https://platform.openai.com/account/api-keys).